 These included paintings of miners, farm workers and fishermen.
 After three years he moved to the Swansea Valley in Wales where he produced a series of works of the mining community, he stayed there until 1955.

 His first exhibition was held in Scotland in 1942, and his first exhibition in London was in 1943.
-He had one man exhibitions with Roland, Browse and Delbanco in London from 1946, and he travelled widely in Europe and Israel.
+He had one man exhibitions with Roland, Browse and Delbanco in London from 1946.
+He travelled widely.

 He is an immensely forceful draughtsman, using line and wash with great authority and control.
 His work is well represented in museums and galleries, including the Tate Gallery and the Victoria and Albert Museum.